Dizziness, Vertigo & Balance Evaluation

 Problems of dizziness, vertigo, and poor balance are very serious.
 Research shows that these problems are extremely common and carry heavy consequences in affecting quality of life, restricting activities or work, and putting people at risk for dangerous falls.
-Research shows that 1 in 3 people over 65 years old fall each year.
-Dizziness is a primary reason for seeing a doctor for 5.6 million visits to physicians in the US each year.
+Research shows that one in three people over 65 years old fall each year.
+Dizziness is a primary reason for seeing a doctor for 5.6 million visits to physicians in the U.S. each year.

-Dizziness, vertigo and balance problems can be due to many different things.
-Often, the inner ear is to blame for problems of vertigo; which is defined as a “feeling of spinning, or a feeling of moving despite being still”.
-Since the inner ear is highly responsible for helping us keep our balance and our orientation of where we are in space, especially when we are moving around.
+Dizziness, vertigo, and balance problems can be due to many different things.
+Often, the inner ear is to blame for problems of vertigo which is defined as a “feeling of spinning, or a feeling of moving despite being still.”
+The inner ear is highly responsible for helping us keep our balance and our orientation of where we are in space, especially when we move.
 Problems of the inner ear can cause difficulty with walking, driving, working, or even doing simple errands such as going to grocery store.

 To receive an evaluation from the UNC HCC, make sure to contact your primary or specialty care doctor to get their advice on your candidacy for evaluation.

 The UNC HCC offers the following evaluations and treatments (information for patient and referring physicians):

 - In-depth dizziness case history